pazel-io/extjs-carousel/README.md

 I have tried to put all base styles in the component, but still you can overwrite them via css style sheet. to see the configs of this component just take look at code.

-For a working demo take a look at these links:

 <a href="http://jsfiddle.net/parham_fazel/4vUJn/64/" target="_blank">Example</a>